 See, below, the picture of my toffee nut latte served in the signature Starbucks red holiday cups.

 13. London Fog Tea Latte

+If you can not stand coffee, the London fog tea latte might interest you as it is made by mixing earl grey and steamed milk and sweetening with vanilla syrup.
 It is also known as earl grey tea latte.
-If you can not stand coffee, the London fog tea latte might interest you as it is made by mixing earl grey and steamed milk and sweetening with vanilla syrup.

-The drink has subtle floral notes of lavender and bright citrusy notes.
+It has subtle floral notes of lavender and bright citrusy notes.

 A Grande size of London fog tea latte consists of only 40mg of caffeine and 180 calories.
 You can make a dirty London fog by adding espresso for a bigger pick-me-up effect.